 - a.
-There is no stealing allowed in the Minor Machine Pitch Division. - b.
+There is no stealing allowed in the Machine Pitch Division. - b.
 There is no advancing by the batter on a missed or dropped third strike. - c.
 There are no lead-offs.
-A runner may not be off the base before the ball leaves the pitching machine.
+A baserunner may not be off the base before the ball is hit by the batter.
 If the runner is off the base, he/she will be called out.
 The ball is dead and it is called "no pitch". - d.
 All runners must try to avoid a collision by sliding whenever possible.
-If, in the umpires judgment, a runner intentionally tries to run over any defensive player trying to tag them out, the base runner will be called out. - e.
-Base runners are allowed to take a leadoff when the pitching machine releases the ball.
-If the catcher throws the ball back to a base before the runner gets back it will be ruled a force out.
-The fielder does not have to tag the runner out.
-If there is an over throw in this instance, and the runner would like to advance to the next base, he or she must "tag up" before making the attempt to advance. - f.
-Umpires will stop play (call timeout) when he/she feels play has stopped. - 18.
-OVER THROWS: The ball is in play when it hits the fence on an overthrow.
+If, in the umpire's judgment, a runner intentionally tries to run over any defensive player trying to tag them out, the baserunner will be called out. - e.
+Umpires will stop play (call timeout) when he/she feels play has stopped. - 19.
+OVERTHROWS: The ball is in play when it hits the fence on an overthrow.
 The ball is dead when it goes into the dugout or beyond the fence line, and the runner is awarded the base they are advancing toward.
-Base runners may not advance on an overthrow from the catcher to the pitcher between pitches.
+Baserunners may not advance on an overthrow from the catcher to the pitcher between pitches. - 20.
+PLAYERS: You are allowed 9 players on the field.
+There must be a pitcher.
+The rest of the players not placed in the infield must be placed in the outfield, or at least 10' feet behind the baselines.
+The determination of where the outfield begins is at the umpire's discretion depending on the field.